UMM-CSci-3403-Fall-2018/pre-lab-on-c-and-memory-management-ahnafy/leak_report.md

 ## To fix the memory leak

 We need to free memory in the function is_clean.
 After the string comaparison is made, we check if the cleaned string is null.
 If not, we make sure the memory is free.
-However, for a null string that cannot be made to happed.
+However, for a null string that cannot be made to happen.
+Our function takes care of that.